 Researchers have found that elevated temperatures within malignant tumors can disrupt and destroy a cancer cell's ability to repair DNA damage from radiation.
-As the cancer cells try to reproduce, they die, and the cancer tumor shrinks.
+As the cancer cells try to reproduce, they die, and the tumor shrinks.
 Normal cells recover without long-term damage.
 Hyperthermia therapy uses heat applied directly to the cells to destroy cancer cells or make them more sensitive to enhance the effects of more conventional treatments, such as chemotherapy and radiation.

-It works by a multitude of mechanisms, for example:
+Hyperthermia works by a multitude of mechanisms, including:

-- Disabling the intracellular DNA repair enzymes that allow the cancer to survive radiation damage - Causing the cells to release heat shock proteins, thus stimulating the immune system's fight against the cancer - More favorable disruptions in tissue blood flow, allowing radiation and/or chemotherapy to work more effectively
+- Disabling the intracellular DNA repair enzymes that allow the cancer to withstand radiation damage. - Causing the cells to release heat shock proteins, thus stimulating the immune system to fight the cancer. - Causing more favorable disruptions in tissue blood flow to allow radiation and/or chemotherapy to work more effectively.